Community Artist Program

 Visit JWPlayer docs for keyboard shortcuts

-This video provides an overview of how the Community Artist Program began as well as the challenges and rewards it offers participating artists.
+This video covers how the Community Artist Program began and the challenges and rewards it offers participating artists.